 - Math Requisite: Placement into MATH 221 (1st semester calculus) on UW Math Placement test, which means at least 470 on Math Fundamentals, 540 on Advanced Algebra, and 560 on Trig and Analytic Geometry; credit for calculus from course work or AP/IB exams also satisfies the requisite.

-- HS Chem: Most students who complete CHEM 109 have had two years of high school chemistry.
+- High School Chemistry: Most students who complete CHEM 109 have had two years of high school chemistry.
 Students with one year of high school chemistry are welcome in CHEM 109, but they will need to work harder to perform satisfactorily.
 About 77% of students who completed CHEM 109 reported scores from AP or IB Chemistry exams.

-- HS Math: About 64% of students who completed CHEM 109 reported scores from AP or IB Calculus exams.
+- High School Math: About 64% of students who completed CHEM 109 reported scores from AP or IB Calculus exams.

 CHEM 115/116 Chemical Principles I/II